 Series B in 2014

-Tarsa Therapeutics, Inc. is focused on developing therapies for the treatment and prevention of osteoporosis and related bone diseases, particularly in postmenopausal women.
-The company is advancing TBRIA, an oral formulation of salmon calcitonin, which aims to slow the rate of bone destruction associated with osteoporosis.
-Tarsa Therapeutics provides clinical programs that address both the treatment and prevention of osteoporosis, specifically targeting women who are more than five years post-menopause and may not be suitable for alternative therapies.
-Founded in 2009 and based in Philadelphia, Pennsylvania, Tarsa Therapeutics was previously known as Boneco, Inc.
+Tarsa Therapeutics, Inc. is a pharmaceutical company focused on developing therapies for the treatment and prevention of osteoporosis and related bone diseases in women, particularly postmenopausal osteoporosis.
+The company's lead product, TBRIA, is an oral formulation of salmon calcitonin, a peptide hormone designed to slow the rate of bone destruction.
+Tarsa Therapeutics aims to provide effective treatment options for women who are more than five years post-menopause and for whom alternative therapies may not be suitable.
+Founded in 2009 and based in Philadelphia, Pennsylvania, the company was previously known as Boneco, Inc.

 Nexvet Australia Pty Ltd is a biopharmaceutical company based in Melbourne, Australia, specializing in the development of biological therapies for companion animals.
 Founded in 2010, Nexvet focuses on creating species-specific monoclonal antibodies to address chronic pain, immune oncology, chronic inflammation, and allergies in pets.
 The company's key products include Ranevetmab and Frunevetmab, which target nerve growth factor to alleviate pain associated with osteoarthritis in dogs and degenerative joint disease in cats, respectively.
 Additionally, Nexvet is developing NV-03, a monoclonal antibody for chronic joint pain in horses.
 Utilizing a unique technology called PETisation, Nexvet customizes therapies to specific species, enhancing the effectiveness and safety of treatments while minimizing immune responses.
 As a subsidiary of Zoetis Inc., Nexvet aims to transform animal medicine by collaborating with global partners in veterinary and human health to advance its innovative pipeline.